The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 The one playing the instrument called out.
 “Gab!
 Car's out back, clear a path!”

-Wood and flames blasted in all directions as a wave of force shot out from him to crash into the back wall of the bank.
+Wood and flames burst in all directions as a wave of force shot out from him to crash into the back wall of the bank.
 It shattered wood and bricks as it carved into the building behind the bank.

 When the explosion faded, sunlight streamed in from the far side of the block.